 Step 3: Your manager completes the Manager's Statement of Support.

 Your application is considered complete once we receive both your statement of interest and your manager's statement of support.
-See the Statement of Support form for managers.

 |1||Your Role and Value to MIT